mvaganov/CmdLineAsteroids/notes.md

 ```

 This is a very simple task queue system, which executes functions at a given delay.
 This is similar to Javascript's SetTimeout.
-In this simple implementation, a Tasks.Task is just a function to invoke, and a time to invoke it.
+In this implementation, a Tasks.Task is a container for a function to invoke, and a time to invoke it.
-Each task also keeps track of what line of code added the task.
-This is very valuable information when debugging asynchronous functionality.
+Each task also keeps track of what line of code added the task, which is very valuable information when debugging asynchronous functionality like this.
-Execution of tasks happen in an Update method, where the next Task to execute is at the front of a the Tasks list.
+Execution of tasks happen in the Update method, where the next Task to execute is at the front of a the Tasks list.
+A seperate list gathers tasks to execute before the execution.
+	If the tasks executing add more tasks to the task list, this separation prevents an infinite loop.
 Ordering is done by a Binary Search algorithm, generalized to work on generic records.
 The implementation of this binary search looks like this:

 `scene`